Areola Odor Micro-Surgery: Reclaim Your Intimate Confidence

 Keep dry for 14 days, resume normal intimate life after two weeks

 We understand the intimate nature of this area.
-All medical staff uphold the highest privacy standards to provide a safe and comfortable treatment environment.
+All medical staff uphold strict privacy standards to provide a safe and comfortable treatment environment.

 Post-op care is simple, usually no time off needed.
 Normal life can resume after two weeks.